goauthentik/authentik/website/docs/property-mappings/index.md

 If the default source mapping is not enough, you can set your own custom property mapping.

-For example `ldap-displayName-mapping:name`, which means ldap source field `displayName` will be mapped to `name` field in authentik.
-Here's the steps:
+For example the setting `ldap-displayName-mapping:name`  means that the ldap source field `displayName` will be mapped to the `name` field in authentik.

+Here are the steps:

 1. Open admin UI, navigate to `Customization` -> `Property Mappings`.
 2. Click `Create`, select `LDAP Property Mapping` and then click `Next`.